Lasagna made with Cottage Cheese

-The next day, I remove the chilled pieces of lasagna from the pan and wrap them individually in plastic wrap, then foil.
+The next day, I remove the chilled pieces of lasagna with cottage cheese from the pan and wrap them individually in plastic wrap, then foil.
 I freeze the wrapped pieces in freezer bags.

 To reheat, I unwrap as many pieces as I need and place them in a small casserole dish with a little bit of water in the bottom.
 I cover the dish with foil and bake at 350 degrees F until they are heated through.